 Unfamiliar words aren’t the only issue.
 Adding particles to lengthy words is the most difficult aspect of vocabulary memorization.

 Before speaking Korean clearly and fluently, you must make mistakes and learn from them.
-But with so many perks of learning Korean, that would be totally worth it!
+But with so many perks of learning Korean, that would be worth it!

 Grammar rules are different